A topic from the subject of Analytical Chemistry in Chemistry.

 Chemical Equilibrium in Analytical Chemistry

-Chemical equilibrium is a dynamic state in which the concentrations of reactants and products in a chemical reaction do not change over time.
-This occurs when the forward and reverse reactions are happening at the same rate.
-Equilibrium is essential for many analytical techniques, such as titrations and spectrophotometry.
+Chemical equilibrium is a dynamic state where the concentrations of reactants and products in a chemical reaction remain constant over time.
+This occurs when the rates of the forward and reverse reactions are equal.
+Equilibrium is crucial for many analytical techniques, such as titrations and spectrophotometry.

 Basic Concepts